adamtow/geocuts/docs/English.md

 - Text files.
 - Web pages.

-1. Tap Share.
+1. Tap **Share**.
-2. Choose GeoCuts Helper.
+2. Choose **GeoCuts Helper**.
 3. If multiple locations are found in the shared data, a menu will appear allowing you to choose which locations to import.
 4. Select which command to use with the imported locations.
+5. Tap **Done**.
+6. Choose whether to use the default command or assign a custom command to imported location triggers.
-5. Adjust the location and name of each imported location trigger.
+7. Adjust the location and name of each imported location trigger.

-#### Evaluate Your Location Triggers with GeoCuts
+### Evaluate Your Location Triggers with GeoCuts
 Tapping on GeoCuts Helper from the Shortcuts screen will cause GeoCuts to evaluate all of your location triggers.
 For even faster access, add GeoCuts Helper to your iOS Home screen and add a Siri phrase.

 1. From the Shortcuts home screen, tap the edit button in GeoCuts Helper.
 2. Tap the Settings icon in the upper-right.
-3. Tap `Add to Siri` and follow the on-screen directions.
+3. Tap **Add to Siri** and follow the on-screen directions.
-4. Tap `Add to Home Screen` and follow the on-screen directions.
+4. Tap **Add to Home Screen** and follow the on-screen directions.

 ![Adding the GeoCuts Helper shortcut to Siri and the iOS Home screen.](https://adamtow.github.io/geocuts/images/geocuts-helper-siri-home.png)